mlco2/codecarbon/README.md

 ### Using comet.ml

-Nothing to do here 🚀 !
-Comet automatically logs your emissions if you have CodeCarbon installed.
+Nothing to do here 💯 !
+Comet automatically starts a tracker and logs your emissions if you have CodeCarbon installed.
 More about comet and adding the CodeCarbon panel to your project in [Comet Integration](#comet-integration).

 ### Configuration